drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   location="us");
 ```

-4. When the Query completes, in the Results pane, click the __Go to Dataset__ button.
-Also, in the Explorer pane, expand your project to see that the dataset was created.
+4. When the query completes, in the __Results__ pane, click the __Go to Dataset__ button.
+Also, in the Explorer pane, expand your project to verify that the dataset was created.

 ![Go to Dataset](img/go-to-dataset.png)

-5. Back in the SQL code editor, replace the existing code with the following CREATE TABLE statement, and click the __Run__ button.
+5. Return to the SQL code editor and replace the existing code with the following CREATE TABLE statement, then click the __Run__ button.
 This code creates a table called `categories` in the dataset you just created.

 ```
 CREATE TABLE ticket_sales.categories(